-Obesity is a growing problem, and weight loss surgery — also known as bariatric surgery — may provide a solution for some people struggling with its impact.
+Weight loss surgery — also known as bariatric surgery — may provide a solution for some people struggling with the impact of obesity.

 All Medicare parts require that you cover some of the associated costs, premiums, deductibles and coinsurance.

 Medicare Advantage can replace Original Medicare while offering at least the same coverage as Parts A and B along with additional coverage options.

 Obesity has become a national health epidemic, one that the field of bariatric medicine is committed to curbing.

 Does Medicare cover bariatric surgery?
 Yes, in some instances.

 The National Health and Nutrition Examination Survey found that from 2017-18, 42.8 percent of Americans age 60 and older were obese; 5.8 percent were severely obese.
 Body Mass Index (BMI) considers people with a score of 30 or more as obese, while severe obesity is a BMI of 40 or more.